 - COVID-19 Updates: eMEDS® continues to adapt to the necessary change requests associated with Maryland's COVID-19 response. - Ambulance @ Hospital Dashboard (@HA): MIEMSS continues to work with various EMSOPs to submit their CAD data to ImageTrend in order to populate the @HA Dashboard in near-real time. - Mobile Integrated Health (MIH): Since October 2020, MIEMSS has been working with the Statewide EMS Advisory Council's (SEMSAC) MIH Workgroup to implement ImageTrend's MIH module.
-EMSOPs have continued to utilize the MIH module within eMEDS® since quarter 1 of 2021. - eMEDS® Support: eMEDS® support receives tickets from EMS clinicians, hospital personnel, and other stakeholders throughout the state for issues like password resets and login issues, access questions, report writer functionality, and other various needs.
-In CY 2021, eMEDS® Support received and processed over 2,000 support tickets.

-Email: emeds-support@miemss.orgPhone Number: (410) 706-3669

-- Quarterly ImageTrend Releases: MIEMSS and ImageTrend have been working to minimize the amount of downtime that occurs during periodic updates to the eMEDS® site.
+EMSOPs have continued to utilize the MIH module within eMEDS® since quarter 1 of 2021 - eMEDS® Support: eMEDS® support receives tickets from EMS clinicians, hospital personnel, and other stakeholders throughout the state for issues like password resets and login issues, access questions, report writer functionality, and other various needs. - o Email: emeds-support@miemss.org - o Phone Number: (410) 706-3669 - Quarterly ImageTrend Releases: MIEMSS and ImageTrend have been working to minimize the amount of downtime that occurs during periodic updates to the eMEDS® site.
 Since quarter 1 of 2020, it was decided to stop automatic, twice-per-month updates from being pushed and to move to a quarterly update schedule.
 When these updates occur, the site will be updated to the latest version available from ImageTrend.
 We do not expect any prolonged outage during these updates as all necessary precautions are being taken to prevent this.
 However, some updates may take up to six (6) hours to complete due to the complexity during these times.